Sandboxes¶

 Log in to Amperity.

-From the tenant drop-down menu, select the sandbox.
-The sandbox has the same as production, but with “SB” appended to it.
+From the tenant drop-down menu, select the sandbox enviroment.
+A sandbox enviroment should have the same name as your production enviroment, but with “SB” appended to it.

 Review updates¶

-When your production tenant contains changes that are not present in your sandbox you will see an Updates available notification in the sandbox banner.
+When your production environment contains changes that are not present in your sandbox environment you will see an Updates available notification in a banner within the sandbox environment.

 To review production updates

-From an Amperity sandbox, next to Updates available, click Pull updates.
+From an Amperity sandbox environment, next to Updates available, click Pull updates.

-Under Updates to pull, a list of objects that were added, updated, and removed is shown.
+Under Updates to pull, a list of changes is shown.

 Review each change.